tirthajyoti/Machine-Learning-with-Python/docs/index.rst

 plot outliers, plot diagnostics (linearity, constant variance, etc.), compute variance inflation factors.

+I created a Python package based on this work, which offers simple Scikit-learn style interface API along with deep statistical inference and residual analysis capabilities for linear regression problems. `Check it out here <https://mlr.readthedocs.io>`__.

 See my articles on Medium on this topic.

 -  `Object-oriented programming for data scientists: Build your ML